What is the Bible About? Biblical Theology in Revelation

 Conclusion

-God instructed Adam and Eve to walk in perfect fellowship, offering their bodies as a living sacrifice to God which was their spiritual act of worship Genesis 1:28, 2:16&17, Romans 12:1&2.
+God instructed Adam and Eve to walk in perfect fellowship, offering their bodies as a living sacrifice to God, which was their spiritual act of worship Genesis 1:28, 2:16&17, Romans 12:1&2.

 Through their rebellion against God, Genesis 3:8-13, Adam and Eve forfeited God’s perfect purpose for them by rejecting His perfect character and refusing His authority.
-As a result, they became lawbreakers and the totality of the person was corrupted by sin leading the whole of humanity into sin.
+As a result, they became lawbreakers, and the totality of the person was corrupted by sin, leading the whole of humanity into sin.

 God, in His mercy, promised that from Eve’s offspring, One would come forth who would fully and finally deal with the problem of sin and its consequences.
 Revelation is where we see the consummation of that promise.